http-kit/http-kit/README.md

 ### Contact & Contribution

 Please use the [GitHub issues page](https://github.com/http-kit/http-kit/issues) for feature suggestions, bug reports, or general discussions.
 Current contributors are listed [here](https://github.com/http-kit/http-kit/graphs/contributors).
-The http-kit.org website is also on GitHub [here](https://github.com/http-kit/http-kit.github.com).
+The [project website][] is also on GitHub.

 ### License